 Climbing Mount Fuji was more of an adventure than I originally planned.
 Wedged snuggly between two locals within a sea of blue sleeping bags, I laid deadly still, having re-hydrated and filled myself with painkillers in a desperate attempt to try to extinguish the migraine that was filling my pounding head.
-One hour later came the realisation that I had succumbed to severe altitude sickness at 3,250 metres, which was soon marked by regular and extreme bouts of vomiting.
-One hour away from starting the 1am ascent to summit, the accomplishment of trekking Mount Fuji and standing atop of the mountain was fading fast.
+One hour later I came the realisation that I had succumbed to severe altitude sickness at 3,250 metres, which was soon marked by regular and extreme bouts of vomiting.
+One hour away from starting the 1 am ascent to the summit, the accomplishment of trekking Mount Fuji and standing atop of the mountain was fading fast.
 I had to accept defeat.

 Unable to walk very far, and passing out after any strenuous movement, I requested for my mountain house staff to get me down from the mountain fast – the pain was only getting worse and when you’re an avid trekker, you learn to listen to your body and take the correct measures to protect yourself.
 This was that moment.

 “The doctor is busy,” said the mountain house staff member, without even picking up the phone to check.